-Okay, let me get this straight.....not all bulbs are bulbs.
+Okay, let me get one straight, too.....not all bulbs are bulbs.
 Some are "corms".
 Others are "Rhizomes".
 And, others still, are called "tubers" and "tuberous roots". ....Right!?!
 Well, not exactly.
 But, most people fondly refer to all of these as "bulbs".
 Many people don't know the difference.
 Others, just use the word "bulbs" as a convenient term when talking about this group of plants.
-Unless you are a botanist, that's quite alright.
+Unless you are a botanist, calling them all bulbs is okay with us.

 To see beautiful, flowering bulbs in the spring, you have to plan ahead.
-One of your last chores in the fall, will be to plant bulbs.
+One of your last chores in the fall, will be to plant bulbs which will bloom in the spring.
 Most people hardly consider it a chore.
 They look at it as one last chance to get outdoors and garden before winter snows arrive.
 To plant them, you need an idea of how you want to lay out the flower garden, some of your favorite bulbs, a bulb planter, and bulb fertilizer.
-The best time to plant fall bulbs is six to eight weeks before the first frost in your area.
+The best time to plant fall bulbs, is six to eight weeks before the first frost in your area.
 If you can't plant them during this time, don't worry.
 Plant them as near to this time as you can.

 Prepare the flower bed Pull all the weeds from the area.
 Then, turn the soil over, breaking up clumps of soil and loosening the soil well.
-If this is a new flower bed, it is a great time to add peat moss, especially if the soil is a hard clay.
-If you are working in a low or wet area, bring in a little extra soil to slightly elevate the flowerbed to improve drainage.
+If this is a new flower bed, it is a great time to add peat moss and compost, especially if the soil is a hard clay.
+If you are working in a low or wet area, bring in a little extra soil.
+This will slightly elevate the flowerbed and improve drainage.

 Dig the hole with a bulb planter or small garden trowel.
 Each type of bulb has a desired depth range.
 Plant them too deep, and they can't break through to the surface in the spring.
 Plant them too shallow, and the bulb can freeze and die.
 The rule of thumb, is to plant them at a depth that is twice the diameter of the bulb.